decentninja/Binarish/README.md

 # Binarish
 Binarish is names given to the positions in the binary number system.
 Just like in English we say one hundred and five instead of one zero five.
-One difference the binary system have to base then is that we can have a one at the position or not, in Binarish this is represented as including and excluding the name associated with the position.
+One difference the binary system have to base ten is that we can have a one at the position or not, in Binarish this is represented as including and excluding the name associated with the position.

 ## Position names
 Position | Worth | Name